treellama/homebridge-http-rgb-push/README.md

 * Supports regular expression pattern matching for on/off switches to determine whether the body reflects an on or off status.
 * Fixes a bug which causes the original plugin to not report the correct manufacturer, make and model towards HomeKit.
 * Added timeout parameter to prevent HomeBridge from getting stuck on a single unresponsive device.
 Credits: [Tommrodrigues/homebridge-better-http-rgb](https://github.com/Tommrodrigues/homebridge-better-http-rgb).
-* Corrected some minor README inconsistencies.
+* README rewrite and corrections.

 ## Installation